deweya/blog-markdown/internal-networking.md

 The target host name will be a little different if the source and target apps live in different namespaces.
 In this case the target host name will be \<service-name>.\<namespace-name>.
 Using the hello-world service above as an example, any app trying to talk to the hello-world app from a different namespace would use the host name **hello-world.my-namespace**.

 ## SDN Isolation Policy is Blocking Traffic
 The OpenShift SDN supports [three different modes for networking](https://docs.openshift.com/container-platform/4.1/networking/openshift-sdn/about-openshift-sdn.html), with the default being network policy in OpenShift 4.
-It could be possible that your mode’s <mark>isolation policy has not been configured</mark> to allow traffic to reach your app.
+It could be possible that your mode’s `isolation policy has not been configured` to allow traffic to reach your app.

 If using *network policy* mode, ensure that a [NetworkPolicy](https://docs.openshift.com/container-platform/4.1/networking/configuring-networkpolicy.html) object has been created that allows traffic to reach your target app.